gnodwell/Guelph-Course-Selection-Manager/README.md

-# W22_CIS3760_Team4 - Sprint 5
+# W22_CIS3760_Team4 - Sprint 6

 <!-- ABOUT SECTION -->
 ## About

-Sprint 5 involves setting up a web application using NGINX, React, Bootstrap, Flask and jQuery.
+Sprint 6 involves setting up flask integration as an API with our NGINX-hosted web application.

 ### Prerequisites